NeoGeographyToolkit/StereoPipeline/INSTALLGUIDE.rst

 ::

-    Cache size (500 MB) larger than the requested maximum cache size
+    Cache size (500 MB) is larger than the requested maximum cache size

 Consider increasing the cache size in ``~/.vwrc`` (:numref:`vwrc`).
 This also may be a sign of large input TIF images being stored